sezhiyanhari/HZHer_Astronomy_Research/README.md

 # HZ Her Astronomy Project
-Research project conducted to determine the periodicity on the light curve of a variable star system, HZ Her.
+Research project conducted to determine the periodicity in the light curve of a variable star system, HZ Her.